qubole/sparklens/README.md

 - [05/10/2019] Version 0.3.0 - Support for handling parallel Jobs

 ## Contributing
-We haven't given much thought.
-Just raise a PR and if you don't hear from us, shoot an email to help@qubole.com to get our attention.
+We haven't given this much thought.
+Just raise a PR and if you don't hear from us, shoot an email to [help@qubole.com](mailto:help@qubole.com) to get our attention.

 ## Reporting bugs or feature requests
-Please use the github issues for the Sparklens project to report issues or raise feature requests.
+Please use the GitHub issues for the Sparklens project to report issues or raise feature requests.
 If you can code, better raise a PR.